 - Close the seam: not closing the seam or leaving it facing outside the pan can cause it to open and split

 How to make this whole wheat bread?
-You can substitute your all purpose flour with whole wheat flour to make whole wheat bread!
+You can substitute your breadflour with whole wheat flour to make whole wheat bread!

 What is the best type of pan to use?
 The goal is to get a bread pan that bakes the bread evenly and consistently.
 Aluminized steel or ceramic pans are great options for this purpose!